redruin1/factorio-draftsman/docs/source/reference/environment/script.rst

             bobmods-inserters-gui-position: 'right'
             bobmods-inserters-show-window: 'off'

-If no file is found, the script early-exits, specifiying where it couldn't find the desired file:
+If no file is found, the script early-exits, specifying where it couldn't find the desired file:

 .. code-block:: text